Skip to content

 How Much Is Child Support in Minnesota?

-If you make $60,000 a year in Minnesota, child support for 1 child is estimated at $664 per month ($7,968 per year) based on the Minnesota Statute 518A.35.
+If you make $60,000 a year in Minnesota, child support for 1 child is estimated at $691 per month ($8,292 per year).
 This assumes the other parent earns approximately $36,000/year.
-Actual amounts depend on both parents' incomes, custody arrangements, and additional expenses.
+Actual amounts depend on both parents' incomes, custody time, and add-on expenses (child care, health insurance).

 Minnesota Child Support Estimates by Income (2026)